kevin-ch-day/ScytaleDroid/docs/database/queries/recent_changes.md

 ## Notes
 * The SQL above assumes only two snapshots are compared.
 Adapt if you store more history (e.g., use window functions).
 * Inventory ingestion must capture snapshot timestamps reliably (e.g., from `latest.meta.json`).
+* When static-analysis tables are introduced, join on `apk_id`/`sha256` to surface correlation findings or manifest digests alongside the version drift.